camille-004/gnn-long-range/README.md

 You may edit any model hyperparameters, or data and training parameters in the files in the `config` directory.

+**Note**: If you get an empty Jacobian when getting the influence scores (resulting in a `seaborn` error), you most likely randomly chose an isolated node.
+For now, a simple fix would be to change the `seed` in `global_config`.

 ## Results